datactor/Blockchain/README.md

 Bitcoin adjusts its difficulty every 2,016 blocks such that the next 2,016 blocks should take two weeks to mine.

 #### Blcok Verification

+##### Blockchain?

+when we store blocks in memory, we use a plain old vector (resizable array).
+This is a blockchain (A non-decreasing, one-way, push-only Vector), and if it’s actually being used in real life, we’ll receive new blocks from other people: other untrusted people.
+We need to make sure they’re being honest, conforming to the protocol.

+We aren’t able to validate the information stored in blocks yet — as of now, it’s just arbitrary string data — but we can make sure that the blocks themselves look all right.
+Remember that mining a block is like finding a key to a lock or a solution to a puzzle.
+The solution is difficult to come by, but once you know it, it’s easy to make sure it’s correct.

 Given the implementation we have so far, we can also implement a few rudimentary block verification tests.
 These steps would be executed whenever we receive a new block from a peer.